open-telemetry/opentelemetry-configuration/schema-docs.md

   "additionalProperties": false,
   "properties": {
     "root": {
-      "$ref": "#/$defs/Sampler"
+      "description": "Configure root sampler.\n If omitted or null, always_on is used.", "$ref": "#/$defs/Sampler"
     },
     "remote_parent_sampled": {
-      "$ref": "#/$defs/Sampler"
+      "description": "Configure remote_parent_sampled sampler.\n If omitted or null, always_on is used.", "$ref": "#/$defs/Sampler"
     },
     "remote_parent_not_sampled": {
-      "$ref": "#/$defs/Sampler"
+      "description": "Configure remote_parent_not_sampled sampler.\n If omitted or null, always_off is used.", "$ref": "#/$defs/Sampler"
     },
     "local_parent_sampled": {
-      "$ref": "#/$defs/Sampler"
+      "description": "Configure local_parent_sampled sampler.\n If omitted or null, always_on is used.", "$ref": "#/$defs/Sampler"
     },
     "local_parent_not_sampled": {
-      "$ref": "#/$defs/Sampler"
+      "description": "Configure local_parent_not_sampled sampler.\n If omitted or null, always_off is used.", "$ref": "#/$defs/Sampler"
     }
   }